samiralam/rules-compendium/docs/phb/7-spells/spell-descriptions.md

 You create an [Invisible](/sources/dnd/free-rules/rules-glossary#InvisibleCondition), invulnerable eye within range that hovers for the duration.
 You mentally receive visual information from the eye, which can see in every direction.
 It also has [Darkvision](/sources/dnd/free-rules/rules-glossary#Darkvision) with a range of 30 feet.

 As a Bonus Action, you can move the eye up to 30 feet in any direction.
-A solid barrier blocks the eye’s movement, but the eye can pass through an opening as small as 1 inch in diameter.
+A solid barrier blocks the eye's movement, but the eye can pass through an opening as small as 1 inch in diameter.

 ---